-Nice to know...
+Nice to Know...

 Some diabetes supplies and services are covered by Medicare Part B such as blood sugar (glucose) test strips, monitors, insulin if administered with an insulin pump, lancet devices and lancets.
 Learn more.
-If your diabetes supplies are covered by Medicare Part B, do not include in your input for Medicare Part D. This may impact which Part D plan you select.
+If your diabetes supplies are covered by Medicare Part B, do not include this in your input for Medicare Part D. This may impact which Part D plan you select.